‘Announcing’ a True Path to Carbon Neutrality

 A serious and holistic decarbonization strategy must include all emission sources that are associated with the scope of a business’s activities, the product or the service they provide.
 First, it must include the emission sources of the entire value chain (scope 1, 2 and 3).
 Second, it must include realistic timelines and reduction targets.
 The best place to begin is to set a Science Based Target.

-The Science Based Targets initiative (SBTi) is a partnership between the Carbon Disclosure Project (CDP), United Nations Global Compact, World Resources Institute (WRI) and World Wildlife Fund (WWF), and gives guidance on how an emissions-reduction target can be set so that it is in line with the 1.5°C (2.7°F) target as defined in the Paris Agreement (1.5°C below preindustrial levels).
+The Science Based Targets initiative (SBTi) is a partnership between the Carbon Disclosure Project (CDP), United Nations Global Compact, World Resources Institute (WRI) and World Wildlife Fund (WWF), and gives guidance on how an emissions-reduction target can be set so that it is in line with the 1.5°C (2.7°F) target as defined in the Paris Agreement (1.5°C above preindustrial levels).
 Setting a robust SBT will help align an organization’s reduction and emission avoidance efforts with climate science (prior to offsetting) to achieve carbon neutrality.
 It therefore gives companies a framework in which to operate and sets the major milestone on the path to carbon neutrality.

 Decarbonizing the Supply Chain